pi-base/data/spaces/S000226/README.md

 $X$ could also be described as the result of "gluing" {S155} and {S10} at their limit points;
-that is, $X$ is the quotient of the topological sum of these two spaces with their limit points identified.
+that is, $X$ is homeomorphic to the quotient of the topological sum of these two spaces with their limit points identified.